 18. There were 4,463,290 Twitch streamers in March, 2019.

 Twitch.tv is one of the biggest live streaming sites right now.
 It enjoys more than 15 million unique daily visitors, each spending an average of 95 minutes watching live gaming.

 Still not impressed?
-In the 3.5 months since the start of 2019 viewers have watched more than 184 BILLION minutes of content.
-The maximum number of concurrent viewers for the same period is 2,633,655.
+In 2019, by the middle of march March viewers watched more than 184 BILLION minutes of content.
+The maximum number of concurrent viewers for the same period was 2,633,655.

 Such a huge and engaged audience is hard to turn down.

 19. 82% of Twitch users say sponsorships are good for the gaming industry.